windmill-labs/windmilldocs/docs/openflow.md

 If present

 - `stop_after_if.expr`: Evaluate a javascript expression that takes the result as an input to decide if the flow should stop there.
 Useful to stop a flow that is meant to watch for changes if there are no changes.
 - `stop_after_if.skip_if_stopped`: A flag in the case the the above expression stops the flow to consider the flow to be a skip or a success.
 A skip is useful in the context of flows being triggered very often to watch for changes as you might want to ignore the runs that have been skipped.

+The `suspend?` integer represents, when present, the number of events needed to be received for the flow to be resumed after being paused just after the execution of the module.
+This is used for instance for approval flows when a notification is sent to email/android/slack to approve or disprove the flow before it is resumed.
+If the event is of type disprove, the flow is failed instead of being resumed.

 Now let's see how how the Module value is itself defined.